MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 async void WebView_PermissionManager_DOMContentLoaded(object sender,
     CoreWebView2DOMContentLoadedEventArgs arg)
 {
+    // Permission management APIs are only used on the app's permission
+    // management page.
     if (webView.CoreWebView2.Source !=
         "https://appassets.example/ScenarioPermissionManagement.html")
+    {
         return;
+    }
+    // Gather all the nondefault permissions and post them to the app's
+    // permission management page.
+The permission management page can present
+    // a list of custom permissions set for this profile and let the end user
+    // modify them.
     for (int i = 0; i < _permissionKinds.Count; i++)
     {
         var kind = _permissionKinds[i];